Last updated: May 5, 2026

 - Ask for a paper packet.
 Request the enrollment agreement, current provider list, center address, transportation information, and premium quote by mail or email.

-- Gather the records that speed approval.
+- Gather records that speed review.
 Medication list, discharge summary, recent diagnoses, insurance cards, and legal papers matter more than old routine records.

 - Prepare for both assessments.
 One looks at nursing-home level of care.
 The other asks whether community living is safe with PACE support.

-If the participant already has a trusted caregiver or adult child doing the paperwork, ask PACE to add that person as the designated representative so notices, explanations, and appeal rights go to the right place.
+If the participant already has a trusted caregiver or adult child doing the paperwork, ask PACE to add that person as the designated representative.
+This helps notices, explanations, and appeal rights go to the right person.

 - ☐ Medicare card